 - Walking counter-clockwise and visiting the temples in descending order.
 In this direction it is laborious and difficult to find the right paths.
 The signposting of the paths is limited.

 - hakui 白衣

 - White shirt worn by pilgrims on their journey.
 With long sleeves (hakui) or as a sleeveless shirt (oizuru).

 - Pilgrim, but is also often used in the sense of “pilgrimage”.
 Henro can thus mean both “pilgrim” and “Shikoku pilgrimage”.
 Often written in hiragana: へんろ.

 - Main hall in the temple complex.
 Dedicated to the worship of a Buddhist deity.
 Pilgrims pray their sutras in front of this hall.

 - Visit only the temples of one province at a time.
 Shikoku has a total of four provinces.

-- Pilgrimage clockwise and visit the temples in ascending order.
+- Pilgrimage clockwise and visiting temples in ascending order.
 Especially for a first pilgrimage on Shikoku, this way of pilgrimage is highly recommended.
-In this direction, the path is well signposted.
-An attentive pilgrim will thus rarely get lost.
+The path is well signposted in this direction.
+An attentive walker will rarely get lost.

 - junrei 巡礼